How to Take Payments with Verint: PCI-Compliant Payment Integration for Verint-Powered Contact Centres

 Does Shuttle have a native Verint integration?

 Not today.
 Shuttle's voice capture runs on Twilio Pay (we're Twilio's preferred payments partner), and you invoke that setup rather than installing a Shuttle app in Verint or its underlying CCaaS.
-You'll need to be a Twilio customer and to build the agent-side interface for your workflow.
-We can build a native Verint integration as a paid project, and a carrier-agnostic version is on our roadmap.
+You'll need to be a Twilio customer and to build a small integration on your side (pass the amount to Shuttle's API and wire the secure capture into your call flow over Twilio), which customers running Verint have already done.
+We can build a native Verint integration as a paid project if you'd rather not build it yourself, and a carrier-agnostic version is on our roadmap.

 Does this require Twilio?